 I occasionally supervise undergraduate research projects (5 students to completion), deliver undergraduate guest lectures, and mark undergraduate assignments/projects.

 - Colquhoun H, Squires J, Kolehmainen N, Fraser C, Grimshaw J. Methods for designing interventions to change healthcare professionals’ behaviour: a systematic review.
 Implementation Science 2017, 12, 30.

-- Goodwin J, Colver A, Basu A, Crombie S, Howel D, Parr J, McColl E, Kolehmainen N, Roberts A, Lecouturier J, Smith J, Miller K, Cadwgan J. Understanding Frames: A UK survey of parents and professionals regarding the use of standing frames for children with cerebral palsy.
-Child: Care, Health and Development 2017, epub ahead of print.
+- Goodwin J, Colver A, Basu A, Crombie S, Howel D, Parr JR, McColl E, Kolehmainen N, Roberts A, Lecouturier J, Smith J, Miller K, Cadwgan J. Understanding Frames: A UK survey of parents and professionals regarding the use of standing frames for children with cerebral palsy.
+Child: Care, Health & Development 2017, (ePub ahead of print).

 - Hall A, Finch T, Kolehmainen N, James D. Implementing a video-based intervention to empower staff members in an autism care organization: a qualitative study.
 BMC Health Services Research 2016, 16, 608.